CopernicaMarketingSoftware/Documentation/Publisher/en/statistics-share.md

 **Note:**To prevent server overload, statistics can walk behind with the displaying of errors and impressions.

-## Who can view / recieve the document
+## Who can view / receive the document

 Anyone can open the document.
 The document is not indexed by any search engine or other crawlers.